 7.3 As per the Gambling Commission’s Guidance for Licensing Authorities, the Authority will endeavour to avoid duplication with other regulatory regimes so far as possible.

 7.4 The Authority will also adopt a risk-based inspection programme as recommended by the Gambling Commission’s Guidance for Licensing Authorities.
+This will be based on:

+• The licensing objectives

+• Relevant codes of practice

+• Guidance issued by the Gambling Commission

+• The principles set out in this statement of licensing policy

+• The enforcement policy, intelligence and complaints.

+High risk rated premises may be those where there are factors such as reports of underage gambling or previous breaches of premises licence conditions and codes of practice.
+Low risk rated premises will generally be those which have demonstrated compliance with premises licence conditions and codes of practice.

 7.5 The main enforcement and compliance role for the Licensing Authority in terms of the Act will be to ensure compliance with the terms and conditions of premises licences and other permissions that they authorise.
 The Gambling Commission will be the enforcement body for the operating and personal licences.
 It is also worth noting that the Gambling Commission will deal with concerns about manufacture, supply or repair of gaming machines.

 7.6 The Licensing Authority will keep itself informed of developments as regards the work of the Department for Business, Energy and Industrial Strategy in its consideration of the regulatory functions of local authorities.

-HEation merits; schoolchildren
+7.7 It should be noted that if annual fees for premises licences are not paid when required the Licensing Authority shall revoke the premises licence under section 193(1) of the Act but the Licensing Authority may disapply subsection (1) if they think that a failure to pay is attributable to administrative error.”

+.

+8. Protecting Children and other Vulnerable Persons from Harm or Exploitation by Gambling

+8.1 As per the Gambling Commission’s Guidance for Licensing Authorities, this Licensing Authority expects operators of gambling premises to have in place policies and measures to ensure children and other vulnerable people are protected from being harmed or exploited by gambling.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations, including the risk of child sexual exploitation.

+8.2 Providing the Licensing Authority with details of where a child or young person repeatedly attempts to gamble on their premises, may provide the Licensing Authority with an opportunity to consider safeguarding concerns.

+The efficiency of such policies and procedures will be considered on their merits; however, they may include appropriate measures/training for staff as regards suspected truanting schoolchildren on the premises, measures/training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems.

+8.3 This Authority will pay particular attention to measures proposed by operators to protect children from harm in Adult Gaming Centres and Family Entertainment Centres.
+Such measures may include, but would not be limited to, the following: